adjohn91/Pixel-and-Image-Classification-on-a-Sentinel-2-Time-Series/README.md

 - Sentinel-2 Level-1C imagery
 - EuroSAT RGB dataset
 - GIS-based land-cover labels prepared for each acquisition date
+- The sentinel data can be generated if you follow the notebook,a location in Egypt was selected which focuses on New, Cairo

 ## Methods
 ### Pixel-Based Methods